LaherMaciel/cub3d/project_extras/docs/CONTRIBUTING.md

 - Test your changes thoroughly before submitting
 - Ensure the project builds without errors

-## Pull Request Process
+## Code Review Process

 1. Ensure your code follows the style guide
 2. Update documentation if needed
 3. Add tests if applicable
 4. Request review from your collaborator
-5. Address any feedback before merging
+5. Address any feedback before finalizing

 ## Communication